 March - April height 4"- 8" (10 -20 cm)

-The wild tulip Tarda is the lowest of the botanical tulips, it stands firm with thick leaves.
-She has a lot of pollen, and even ants get it ... well, actually.
-Nectar too?
-They like sweets.
-Do they take the pollen to their nest ..?
+The wild tulip Tarda is the shortest of the botanical tulips, it stands firm with thick leaves.
+She has a lot of pollen, and even ants visit het because of the sweetness of the nectar.

 The nice thing about flower bulbs early in the spring is that they attract all kinds of life and there is always something to discover.
-Also for children: precisely because it is so close and clearly visible through the bright colors.
+Also for children: precisely because they are so close by and clearly visible because of the bright colors.

-Highly recommended for beekeepers, and for anyone who wants to lend a helping hand to bees and bumblebee hens in the garden.
+Highly recommended for beekeepers, and for anyone who wants to lend a helping hand to bees and bumblebee queens in park and garden.